alexttx/emacs-demo/README.md

 - You must use emacs's `-q` or `-Q` option to disable loading the user init file.
 - The first time you run emacs version `X.Y` with these config files, a variety of emacs packages will be automatically download to `emacs.d/elpa_X_Y`.
-This takes less than 5 minutes on modern computer with a good Internet connection.
+This takes less than 3 minutes on a 2018 laptop with a good Internet connection.
 - You must use `-l demo-init.el` as the final `-l` option.

 ## Experimenting with emacs packages